Froxlor/Documentation/general/migration-guide/clone.md

 If you were using non-default packages, such as custom PHP versions or another database server, now would be the time to add the necessary repositories and install the packages accordingly.

 Consult the [installation guide](../installation/) to see the current system requirements and how to install froxlor.
-Follow your prefered installation guide up to the point where you **would** create the privileged database user.
+Follow your preferred installation guide up to the point where you **would** create the privileged database user.

 ### Move over files from the old host
 Generally, we need data from three sources now: